 The University of Redlands School of Business discusses current topics with top academia experts and conducts surveys of prominent industry leaders.
 Through this process, students are assured that they will learn current in-demand skill sets while gaining a broad-based education with a solid ethical foundation to enable them to grow and excel throughout their lives.
-Assessments will be conducted at the onset and prior to completion of the program.

-Students who have completed an undergraduate degree in business or related field from a regionally-accredited university within the last seven (7) years may be admitted to the MSIT program following a holistic appraisal of their academic and professional backgrounds and enrolled in either the remaining twenty (20) month or ten (10) month curricular track.
+Students who have completed an undergraduate degree in business or related field from a regionallyaccredited university within the last seven (7) years may be admitted to the MSIT program following a holistic appraisal of their academic and professional backgrounds and enrolled in either the remaining twenty (20) month or ten (10) month curricular track.